 While on your trip, if you decide where you would like to make your permanent home you should have no trouble finding a place to rent or buy.
 There are always plenty of places looking for new occupants.

-I suggest checking the websites Encuantra 24, OLX, Craigslist (I find most of these listings are from foreigners and are on the nicer but more expensive side).
+I suggest checking the website Encuantra 24, (I find most of these listings are from foreigners and are on the nicer but more expensive side).
 These sites are great not just for apartments but for finding used furniture as well.
-There are also always apartment listing on various Costa Rica Facebook groups.
+There are also always apartment listings on various Costa Rica Facebook groups.

 Another option is to walk or drive around the area you would like to live in once you are here and look for “for sale” and “for rent” signs.
 We found a lot of great prospects this way.

 Definitely, do not commit to any place before you move here.
 Pictures can be deceiving.
 We looked at a lot of places that seemed OK from the photos online, but in real life, they were not well maintained or in bad areas.